How AI is Transforming Go-to-Market - > Get the ebook

 3. Conversational Structure & Readability

-• Use headings, lists, and short paragraphs.
+• In your content strategy, use headings, lists, and short paragraphs.
 Nobody likes a wall of text.
 Not readers.
 Not AI.

 • Answer first, explain later.
 AI search engines pull answers first, details second.